-Module A - BASIC HEALTHCARE CONCEPTS
+Module A - BASIC HEALTHCARE CONCEPTS AND CLERICAL SKILLS

-Module A provides the student with an overall understanding and introduction to the field of healthcare, particularly as it relates to the "multi-skilled" Patient Care Technician.
-Included in this module is an introduction to healthcare, infection control, safety and emergencies, legal and ethical responsibilities, communication and interpersonal skills, and skills involved in observations, recording, and reporting.
+Module A provides the student with an overall understanding to the field of healthcare, particularly as it relates to the "multi-skilled" Patient Care Technician.
+At the end of the module, students will be able to discuss the various fields of healthcare, infection control, legal and ethical responsibilities, communication and interpersonal skills.
+Students will be able to identify and explain safety procedures, and skills involved in observations, recording and reporting.
+In this module, students will be given the opportunity to learn some of the basic clerical and administrative procedures required of the patient care technician in the hospital and health care environment.
 Prerequisite: None.
-Lec Hrs: 080, Lab Hrs: 000, Other Hrs: 000
+Lec Hrs: o6o, Lab Hrs: o2o, Other Hrs: o0o